m0hh/heliopolis-accounting/README.md

 - closed: a boolean indicating is this shift is closed or not

-All the upcoming requests must be sent with jwt token in Authorization Headers
+All the upcoming requests must be sent with jwt token in Authorization Headers userOpen has its getter overriden to return only the username

 ### Creating a Shift